Anthropology Department

 Study human societies and the cultures they create across time and geography, including how they develop and change.

 At Pomona, the anthropology major is designed to offer breadth in the discipline and majors are encouraged to study abroad or engage in a summer field program to gain experience in a culture other than their own.
-Your senior exercise may be based on original fieldwork from your time abroad or library research.
+Your senior exercise may be based on original ethnographic fieldwork conducted during time abroad, during funded summer research (e.g., SURP, PCIP), or throughout the first months of senior year.

 If you are interested in careers in which anthropological training is applied to problems of public policy, you may choose to major in public policy analysis with an emphasis in anthropology.